Demangio/scikit-garden/README.md

 ## What changes in this release

 Change default predict method to the same as QuantReg package.
 This version is faster and include parametric estimation.
+Adaptation of code to higher versions of dependencies.

 ## Important links
 -  API Reference: https://scikit-garden.github.io/api/